 If the mole is caught in a trap, the tunnel system will remain, and it is likely that it will be found by another mole who will use it as his own.
 The gardener is back where he started.

-Support for the method of learning to live with the mole was provided by Dr. Kenneth Mellanby CBE (1908–1993) in his book 'The Mole', published by William Collins in 1971.
-Dr. Mellanby was an ecologist and entomologist, and the first Director of Monks Wood Experimental Station, near Huntingdon.
+Dr Kenneth Mellanby CBE (1908–1993) advocated the method of learning to live with the mole in his book 'The Mole', published by William Collins in 1971.
+Dr Mellanby was an ecologist and entomologist, and the first Director of Monks Wood Experimental Station, near Huntingdon.

 © Copyright David Cole